 Otomi for Platform Teams

 If you can’t scale beyond a handful of teams you're going to lose speed.
 Speed is everything to bring new products and applications to market.
 No one wants to slow down developers.
 Empower developers, ensure quality, compliance, and governance, avoid lock-in, and lower the operational burden.
 These are some of the challenges platform teams have to deal with and where Otomi can help out.

 Are you worried that you can’t adopt cloud-native technology without becoming completely reliant on one cloud provider?
 One way that organizations outsource management for Kubernetes is to use one of the cloud provider’s Kubernetes versions in conjunction with a variety of cloud provider native services.
 This is often faster than using vanilla Kubernetes and managing integrations and infrastructure in-house, but it also completely locks the organization into the cloud provider and often becomes very expensive.

 This approach also takes away the flexibility to change cloud providers in the future while increasing the financial risks.
 With Otomi, you don’t have to lock yourself into any cloud provider or risk rapidly increasing cloud service bills in order to get the fastest possible platform to deploy containerized applications.

 Make Developers Self Serving

 Free developers from worrying about the underlying platform setup while still enforcing standards and best practices so they can focus on delivering code.
 With Otomi, developers can be fully self-serving.
-They can spin up new namespaces, get access to all the tools they need, create secrets, deploy workloads, create jobs, configure public exposure, add service monitors, and much more.
+They can spin up new namespaces, get access to all the tools they need, build images from source code, create secrets, deploy workloads, configure public exposure, add service monitors, and much more.
 And all of these features are accessible through just one web UI.